aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 > Note: We can add additional connection settings in `redis` section of `config/database.php` as long as we give them their own unique name.
 In fact for scalability reasons we can add and use separate redis connections, from the ones used by the Laravel cache, to be used by Laravel queues and Laravel session.

-### Step 6
+#### Step 6 - Modify the redis connections in database.php

-In this step we will configure the `redis` driver `cache` connection in the `config/database.php` to point to a redis server docker service running in our local development environemnt.
+In this step we will configure the `redis` driver `cache` connection in the `config/database.php` to use unique prefixes instead of databases.

 Make changes to the `cache` and `default` connections of the `redis` driver in `config/database.php` as shown below: